Did You Hear What Happened to Charlotte King?: Production

-The actress described the filming of the rape as easier than the scenes depicting its aftermath, which she called "psychologically ... [and] ... physically hard".
-Strickland and Brendon agreed on a safeword when they filmed the rape, due to its brutality.
-The scene affected Strickland to the extent that she found it difficult to act on the set on which the rape was shot.
-The actress called the filming process "intense" and "truthful", but "by no means is any of that even comparable to anything that women and men have had experience with".
-Brendon was cast against type as McHenry, King's rapist, since he is primarily known for portraying the comedic Xander Harris in Buffy the Vampire Slayer.
-Strickland said that Brendon's character should not be interpreted as crazy, because perpetrators of rape are "people who are around us all the time"; she called Brendon's acceptance of the role "brave".
+Strickland described filming the rape scene as less challenging than portraying its aftermath, which she called "psychologically and physically hard".
+She and Nicholas Brendon, who played Lee McHenry, agreed on a safeword during the rape scene due to its brutality.
+Strickland found it difficult to act on the set where the rape scene was filmed, calling the process "intense" and "truthful", but emphasized that it could not compare to the real experiences of survivors.
+Brendon, primarily known for his comedic role as Xander Harris in Buffy the Vampire Slayer, was cast against type as Lee.
+Strickland noted that his character should not be seen as "crazy", as perpetrators of rape are often people "around us all the time", and called Brendon's acceptance of the role "brave".

-According to Strickland, every character on the show was affected by King's rape.
-The episode explored Freedman's identity and response as the partner of a rape victim, with Adelstein identifying his character as "a conscious 21st-century male" in his interactions with King.
-According to Strickland, Montgomery's decision to use the rape kit on King without her knowledge would be a major storyline in the future and Turner would become persistent in getting help for King after learning about the rape since the characters had similar traumatic experiences.
-A behind-the-scenes feature about the episode and others involving King's rape, "An Inside Look: The Violation of Charlotte King", was included on the fourth-season DVD and Blu-ray releases.
+According to Strickland, Charlotte's rape affected every character on the show.
+The episode explored Cooper Freedman's (Paul Adelstein) response as the partner of a rape victim, with Adelstein describing his character as "a conscious 21st-century male" in his interactions with Charlotte.
+Strickland also mentioned that Addison Montgomery’s (Kate Walsh) decision to use a rape kit on Charlotte without her consent would become a major storyline in the future.
+Violet Turner (Amy Brenneman) would also play a key role in pushing Charlotte to seek help, as both characters had endured similar traumatic experiences.

-Reception
+Broadcast history and release

-Broadcast
+"Did You Hear What Happened to Charlotte King?" was originally broadcast on November 4, 2010, in the United States on ABC.
+The episode attracted 10.18 million viewers, marking a 44% increase from the previous episode, "All in the Family", which had an average rating of 7.68 million.
+Although it ranked #5 for the night, behind CBS's The Big Bang Theory, $#*!
+My Dad Says, CSI: Crime Scene Investigation and The Mentalist, it led the 10:00 PM Eastern time slot with a 3.9/11 Nielsen rating in the 18–49 demographic.
+Due to the episode's violent content, it was aired with a viewer discretion advisory message.
+The following episode, "What Happens Next", saw a ratings decline, drawing 8.21 million viewers.

-"Did You Hear What Happened to Charlotte King?" was originally broadcast on November 4, 2010 in the United States on the ABC network.
-The episode was viewed by a total of 10.18 million people, and had a 44 percent increase from the previous episode "All in the Family", which earned an average rating of 7.68.
-Although it was the fifth-highest-rated show that night (behind CBS's The Big Bang Theory, $#*!
-My Dad Says, CSI and The Mentalist), its 3.9/11 Nielsen rating topped the 10:00 Eastern time slot for the rating and share percentages of the 18–49 demographic.
-The episode was aired with a message encouraging viewer discretion, due to its violence.
-The following episode "What Happens Next" saw a decrease in ratings, and was viewed by a total of 8.21 million people.
+The episode was included on the DVD release of the fourth season on September 13, 2011, in the United States.
+A behind-the-scenes feature, "An Inside Look: The Violation of Charlotte King", was included in the fourth-season DVD and Blu-ray releases.
+The episode was also made available for purchase on Amazon Prime Video, Apple TV+, and Fandango at Home and for streaming on Hulu and Disney+.